What act gives the Secretary of the Treasury the power to issue subpoenas for records of foreign financial institutions?

 Prepare for the Money Laundering Test.
 Study with flashcards and multiple-choice questions, each question includes hints and explanations.
 Get ready for your exam!

-The USA Patriot Act of 2001 enhances the government's ability to combat money laundering and terrorist financing.
-One of the significant provisions of this act is that it grants the Secretary of the Treasury the authority to issue subpoenas for records maintained by foreign financial institutions.
-This provision is crucial because it allows the government to obtain financial records that might be vital for investigations involving foreign entities, thereby improving the ability to trace illicit financial flows that could be related to terrorism or money laundering schemes.
+The USA Patriot Act of 2001 significantly expanded the powers of the government to combat money laundering and financing of terrorism.
+Specifically, this act provides the Secretary of the Treasury with the authority to issue subpoenas for records held by foreign financial institutions.
+This power is crucial in the context of addressing the complexities of global finance and enhancing the federal government's ability to investigate and prosecute financial crimes that involve international elements.

 Subscribe